phenogit/phenogit.github.io/kit-korner-notes.markdown

         3S: Limit raise
         4C: Slam interest, shows nothing about clubs
         4S: What it sounds like, creates force

+    4-level Unspecified Major Cue Bid
+    When partner's last call is 3S or 3N and:
+        1) Neither minor is a possible trump suit:
+            4C: Slam try in hearts
+            4D: Slam try in spades
+        2) Clubs is a possible trump suit:
+            4D: Slam try in unspecific major
+                4H : No interest in either major or interest in spades but not hearts 4S : Interest in hearts but not spades 4N+: Interest in both majors
+        3) Diamonds is a possible trump suit:
+            4C: Slam try in unspecific major
+                4D: Ask for which major

     Defense Against Multi
         (2D)-??